🍽️ Fish Guide

 Anchovies & Histamine β€” What the evidence says

-Anchovies are biologically rich in the amino acid histidine.
-When they are processed β€” specifically through traditional salting and curing β€” bacteria (like Vibrionaceae) begin a rapid enzymatic conversion of histidine into histamine.
-Because the curing process takes months and occurs at temperatures that allow bacterial activity, the resulting histamine concentration is among the highest measured in any food category.
+Anchovies are naturally rich in the amino acid histidine.
+When processed through traditional salting and curing, bacteria begin converting histidine into histamine over the course of months.
+Because this process occurs at temperatures that allow bacterial activity, the resulting histamine concentration tends to be among the highest found in commonly consumed foods.

 Does preparation change the risk?

-All commercially available forms of anchovies carry an extreme histamine risk.
-The only low-risk option requires truly immediate processing after catch β€” which is virtually impossible in commercial settings.
+Most commercially available forms of anchovies carry a high histamine risk due to the curing and fermentation processes involved.
+The only genuinely low-risk option requires immediate processing after catch, which is rarely achievable outside of very local, artisanal contexts.

 FormRisk LevelNotes